FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ## Creating an OAuth callback for the Authorization Code grant

 Now, let's get rid of the error by creating an `oauth-callback` route.
-Inside `routes` create a new file `oauth-callback.js`.
+Inside `routes` create a new file, `oauth-callback.js`.

 Add this route to `index.js`: